 Insulating the wires and finishing up

 Once you’re sure the motor runs in forward, untwist the wires.
-Slide a piece of heat shrink tubing over the wire, then twist the wires and fold them over.
+Slide a piece of heat shrink tubing over the wire, then twist the wires.
+Hit them with a touch of solder to hold them together, then fold them over.
 Slide the heat shrink tubing over the splice and shrink it with a hair dryer.
 Now the splice is properly and safely insulated.
+If you solder better than me and you’re careful how you fold the wires, you can barely even notice the shrink tubing is there.

 You can also do a similar process on Lionel motors to run them without an e-unit.